Chieze-Franklin/bizdom/packages/core/README.md

 # @datadom/core

 This package contains the core elements of Datadom.
-These include domains, models, and model definitions.
+These include domains, models, and rules.

 For more info you can visit the [project wiki](https://github.com/Chieze-Franklin/datadom/wiki).